Excel VLOOKUP Made Easy – Learn Basics with Practice File & Video

 Before you grab the practice file below, you might want to review these points.

-• It’s important to use absolute cell references when defining the table array in VLOOKUP to ensure the correct cells are referenced when the formula is copied to other cells.
+• It’s important to use absolute cell references when defining your table array in VLOOKUP.
+This ensures the correct cells are referenced when the formula is copied to other cells.